 Later in summer when it is getting hotter, you can go to Alto Adige and Valtellina for apple picking jobs in Italy.

 Fancy grape picking job?
 Head to Turin, Piemonte and Alto Adige around September.

 You can also find grape picking jobs Italy in:

 To find a fruit picking job, the easiest way is to visit the local information center, which will provide you with a list of farms in the area and also you can get information about the fruit picking salary there.

-You can also go to local employment offices (uffici di collocamento) and agricultural co-operatives (Sezione C,ircoscrizionale per l’Impiego Collocamento in Agricola/SCICA), although it’s generally best to contact farms directly.
+You can also go to local employment offices (uffici di collocamento) and agricultural co-operatives (Sezione C,ircoscrizionale per l’Impiego Collocamento in Agricola/SCICA) for fruit picking jobs in Italy for foreigners, although it’s generally best to contact farms directly.

 Being cold and wet are two bad combinations, especially when you’re outside doing long hours of fruit picking.
 Prepare for wet rainy days by getting a Lightweight Waterproof Jacket, which you’ll thank yourself in the long run.

 If you are not interested in making money and want to immerse yourself in the local culture, you can work picking fruits in Italy in exchange for food and accommodation.